ComposableFi/composable-ibc/contracts/pallet-ibc/docs/routing.md

 ```

 ### Custom Routes
 Pallet IBC provides a means to use a custom router defined as a Runtime Config parameter.
-This sub-router implements the
+This router implements the
 [`ModuleRouter`](/contracts/pallet-ibc/src/routing#L44) trait and provides a way to add IBC support for new modules or overwrite
 existing routes.